graalvm/workshops/native-image/containerisation/index.md

 curl http://localhost:8080/jibber
 ```

 Did you get the some nonsense verse back?
-OK, so now that you have a built and working application, let's terminate
+OK, so now that you have a built a working application, let's terminate
 it and move on to containerising it.

 ```shell